 Governance involves establishing a clear structure and set of roles and responsibilities for cybersecurity within the organization.
 A senior leader, like a CISO or CIO, is accountable for cybersecurity and risk management operations. |

 Risk assessments involve identifying and analyzing the cyber risks that the organization faces.
 This process includes considering the organization's assets, threats, and vulnerabilities.
-Prioritize risks based on their severity and potential consequences. |
+Risks are prioritized based on their severity and potential consequences. |

 Risk Mitigation & Controls |

 Once risks have been identified and assessed, the organization must decide how to treat them.
-Develop and implement cybersecurity controls to reduce or mitigate identified risks.
-Implement security best practices and industry standards, such as the NIST CSF or ISO 27001. |
+To reduce or mitigate identified risks, the organization must develop and implement cybersecurity controls.
+It should also implement security best practices and industry standards, such as the NIST CSF or ISO 27001. |

 Security Awareness & Training |